jacksonyeung/first-step-for-github/README.md

 $ git pull
 ```

-If there is no conflict file, it would pull successfully and please just go to watch [3.6 $ git add](3.6 $ git add)
+If there is no conflict file, it would pull successfully and please just go to watch 3.6.

 Or you will see below message: "Please commit your changes or stash them before you merge."